momonala/quantitative_finance/README.md

 Our minds are particularly susceptible to warping current decisions based on the availability of recent events.
 For example, if a company puts out a good earnings report for their previous quarter, everyone rushes to invest.
 But most of those same people will tell you that the past behavior of a stock tells you nothing about its future.
 With an investment strategy, we want to make money regardless of changes to tax codes or whether there is a coup in Turkey.
 If a stock can be treated more like a random variable, we can root out the probabilistic nature of its behavior, and resist the fallacies in our thinking.

-The idea here is to build a model, or at least a mode of thinking, that allows us to maximize the usefulness of our thinking, and minimize its errs.
-We want retain our native intuition in understanding underlying market trends, assessing the executives running their companies, and calculating how basic economics or sociology affects a broad market.
-We also want to reduce the foibles of probablistic thinking by building models and visualizations that will abstract stochasticity into simple statistical truths.

 ## Z-Score Trading Thresholds

 The basic idea here is to assume that a stock is a random distribution and use z-scores to set trade execution thresholds.
 The z-score is a useful statistic which indicates how many standard deviations an element is from the mean.
 It can be calculated from the following formula: